surajmandalcell/minipage/README.md

 #### Changing Minipage's Appearance

 Right-click the new tab page and click `Change appearance`.
-You will see a modal dialog where you can select your preferred mode (light or dark), theme, favicon, and advanced settings such as time format (12hr or 24hr), keyboard shortcuts, and custom CSS style.
+You will see a modal dialog where you can select your preferred mode (light or dark), theme, and advanced settings such as time format (12hr or 24hr), keyboard shortcuts, and custom CSS style.

 #### Toggle Writing Mode On/Off